Skip to main contentSkip to navigation

 The analysis below does not question whether SalvageData can recover data.
 It documents specific technical advice on their website that contradicts established engineering, business practices reported by independent consumers, and pricing patterns documented across public platforms.

-SalvageData publishes blog posts and service pages that instruct users to run destructive commands on failing hardware, apply RAID 5 rebuild procedures to RAID 0 arrays, execute Windows bootloader utilities on SD cards, and disparage industry-standard clean bench technology.
+SalvageData publishes blog posts and service pages that instruct users to run destructive commands on failing hardware, apply RAID 5 rebuild procedures to RAID 0 arrays, execute Windows bootloader utilities on SD cards, and characterize ISO-rated clean bench filtration as inadequate for hard drive recovery.
 Each operation either destroys data or demonstrates a misunderstanding of the storage architecture being described.

 The following findings are from the SalvageData website.
 Each entry includes the verbatim quote, a screenshot with an archive.org permanent link, and an engineering correction.
 These findings are also documented on our documented data recovery myths with evidence page.